Dix01/PTCGPB-Redesigned/README.md

 This update introduces an Auto Shutdown Runtime capability:

 ## Runtime Limit Input: Users can now specify a runtime limit (in minutes) via the GUI.
-## Automatic Shutdown: Once the specified duration elapses, the bot will automatically shut down—preventing it from running indefinitely and
+## Automatic Shutdown: Once the specified duration elapses, the bot will automatically shut down—preventing it from running indefinitely.
-  optimizing system resource usage.

 ## Key Enhancements